kubernetes/kubernetes/docs/devel/development.md

 code.
 This hook will also do a build and test whether documentation generation scripts need to be executed.

-The hook requires both Godep and etcd on your `PATH`.
+The hook requires both govendor and etcd on your `PATH`.

 ```sh
 cd kubernetes/.git/hooks/